marph91/jimmy/docs/index.md

 ## Supported Formats

-Import a single file or a folder (recursively).
+Convert a single file or a folder (recursively).
 Files of these formats will be converted to Markdown.
 The formats can be mixed.
-For example, you can import a folder with two Asciidoc files and one DOCX file.
+For example, you can convert a folder with two Asciidoc files and one DOCX file.
 The conversion result will be a folder with three Markdown files and the corresponding attachments.

 ||||
 | :--- | :---: | :---: |